Chapter 29: Contemporary Issues of Presidential Power

 The Constitution performs a delicate balancing act between empowering and constraining the presidency.
 It is no surprise, then, that American political history has witnessed numerous controversies about presidents exercising power.
 Some presidents have pushed the envelope, while others have not.
 However, the long-term trend is clear: over time, presidential power has increased considerably.

-Informed citizens should be familiar with four key issues regarding United States executive power.
+Informed citizens should be familiar with four key issues regarding executive power in the United States.
 Keep in mind that the issues are all interrelated, even though they are treated separately here.

 Since the American republic’s beginning, presidents have exerted a right to executive privilege, even though this right is nowhere mentioned explicitly in the Constitution.
-Basically, executive privilege asserts that the separation of powers built into the Constitution gives presidents a certain amount of discretion when responding to the legislative and judicial branches’ orders and information requests.
-(2) Specifically, presidents have argued that they are entitled to withhold from Congress, the courts, and the public certain executive branch documents and deliberation transcripts within executive agencies.
+Aside from not being in the Constitution, the problem with executive privilege is that its definition rests almost entirely on the collective judgments of courts over the years.
+As constitutional law professor Jonathan Shaub puts it, “the term executive privilege has no legal content.
+There is no law governing executive privilege.”
+(1) Basically, executive privilege asserts that the separation of powers built into the Constitution gives presidents a certain amount of discretion when responding to the legislative and judicial branches’ orders and information requests.
+(2) Specifically, presidents have argued that they are entitled to withhold from Congress, the courts, and the public certain executive branch documents and the transcripts of deliberations within executive agencies.
 Executive privilege is not absolute.
 This is contested ground, of course, because unitary executive theory advocates would say that there should be no limits (described below).
 However, mainstream opinion among scholars and lawyers is that this particular presidential prerogative is limited.
 The consensus is that executive privilege cannot do the following:

 - Protect the president when he is acting in his personal capacity.